plabon-asad/self-study-list/README.md

  - Upload it on App store -[Certificate, Identifiers & Profile -> Profile(Its a tab)]
  - Download it and make a backup on secured place and then install it by double click.
  - Convert the certificate from a `.cer `file to a `.p12` file using KeyChain Access [Doc link...](https://ionic.io/docs/appflow/package/credentials)
- - Go to appstore connect and login there, [Link](https://appstoreconnect.apple.com/login)
+ - Go to appstore connect and login there, [URL](https://appstoreconnect.apple.com/login)
+ - For upload apps need to make another profile(distribution) certificate in "App store connect"
+ - Goto `Certificates, Identifiers & Profiles` click + icon,
+ -  - select the "Apple Distribution option" and click on continue
+ -  - Now it will ask for “Certificate Signing Request” which we have to create using Mac.
+ -  - After everything done, download it and make it backup
+ -  - Now try to build iOS with "Archive" and Upload it on App store [Help link](https://enappd.com/blog/releasing-ionic-app-on-ios-app-store/199/)

 Name | Description | Self Study